 Cleaning The Filter

-To clean the filter, you will need the following:
+To clean the filter, follow these steps:

-- Unplug the filter and remove it from the tank.
+- Unplug the filter and remove it from the tank

-- Disassemble the filter and remove the media.
+- Disassemble the filter and remove the media

 Testing The Water

 It is essential to test the water quality regularly.
 We recommend testing the water every week.
 This will help to prevent problems such as disease and stress.
+The API Freshwater Master Test Kit is the gold standard for home testing.

 Scissortail Rasbora Common Possible Diseases